GoogleChromeLabs/speedometer-workloads/README.md

 pnpm -F todomvc-web-components-complex start:static
 ```

+### Dashboards

+#### perf.webkit.org

+Webkit Perf-Dashboard is an application used to track various performance metrics of WebKit.
+The dashboard uses canvas drawing and web components for its ui.

 ### Editors

 Editors, for example WYSIWYG text and code editors, let us focus on editing live text and capturing form interactions.
 Typical scenarios are writing an email, logging into a website or filling out an online form.